ilhamfw/ato-chat/readme.md

 # Ato Chat App

-Ato Chat App is a conversation application that utilizes the GPT-4 model to translate messages between Japanese and English.
-The application is built using the Go programming language, the Echo framework, and the GPT-4 model.
+Ato Chat App is a conversation application that leverages the GPT-4 model to translate messages between Japanese and English.
+The application is developed using the Go programming language and utilizes standard HTTP without relying on any specific web framework.
+The integration with the GPT-4 model enhances the application's ability to provide accurate translations and a seamless conversational experience

 ## Installation